James Bay Road website

 Km 238

-There are plans to divert the Rupert River, upstream from here, by 2009.
+The Rupert River will be diverted, upstream from here, in late 2009.
 Get up here and see this magnificent wild river while it is still unaltered!

 The "cut-off" point for the Rupert River Diversion project is only about 4-5 kilometers upstream.
-At low water, it is possible to walk on the North shore of the River and reach this point, about a days walk.
+At low water, it is possible to walk on the North shore of the River and reach this point, about a one day walk.

 To have another view of the Rupert River, one can walk North on the road for +/- 300m -- there is a trail there.
 This is the portage trail, ends in a nice "pool", where there's a nice view of the second set of rapids (Class V).